 Estrogen

 Caffeine may affect estrogen levels, but it likely varies between specific populations.
-In one study, white women who drank more coffee (greater than 200 mg or more than 2 cups daily) had lower estrogen concentrations than those who consumed less.
+In one study7, white women who drank more coffee (greater than 200 mg or more than 2 cups daily) had lower estrogen concentrations than those who consumed less.
 In the same study, Asian women who consumed more than 200 mg of caffeine had higher estrogen levels.
 Black women also had higher levels, but it was not statistically significant.

-Caffeine and estrogen are metabolized by the same enzyme, CYP1A2.
+Caffeine and estrogen8 are metabolized by the same enzyme, CYP1A2.
 This means genetic differences in this enzyme can impact how estrogen and caffeine are metabolized and removed from the body.
 If you are dealing with estrogen dominance, it could mean you express less than optimal amounts of this enzyme, so extra caffeine may not be a great idea.

 Thyroid

 There aren't many studies on the effect of caffeine on thyroid hormones.
 Just like it's not correct to say that everyone with an underactive thyroid needs to follow the same diet, not everyone will respond the same way to coffee.
-Older animal studies from the 1980s suggested caffeine may inhibit thyroid hormone, but no recent human studies confirm this research.
+Older animal studies9 from the 1980s suggested caffeine may inhibit thyroid hormone, but no recent human studies confirm this research.

 There are reasons someone with thyroid issues may want to avoid excessive amounts of caffeine (I'll review this in more detail below, including the impact on thyroid medications), but there's no definitive research that ties caffeine and thyroid hormone levels.